ReneSesa/Airbnb/readme.md

 ### How To Use

-To get the dataset used in this project contact: rene.sesa@fer.hr
+To get the dataset used in this project please contact: rene.sesa@fer.hr

 1. Install R and RStudio